Emergency Preparedness

 • Shout to others: “FIRE, FIRE, FIRE!”

-• Follow your ESCAPE PLAN – talk about it and practice as part of your flat agreement!
+• Follow your ESCAPE PLAN – talk about it and practise as part of your household agreement.

 • What are the safe ways OUT?